A Brief History of Oglethorpe University

 By the 1980s, the Carnegie Foundation for the Advancement of Teaching had classified Oglethorpe in the category of Liberal Arts I (now referred to as Baccalaureate [Liberal Arts] Colleges I).
 These highly selective undergraduate institutions award more than half of their degrees in the arts and sciences.
 By the 1990s, the university was listed favorably in the Fiske Guide to Colleges, The Princeton Review Student Access Guide, Barron’s 300 Best Buys in College Education, National Review College Guide – America’s Top Liberal Arts Schools and many other guides to selective colleges.

-In support of this plan, Oglethorpe embarked on the most ambitious and successful comprehensive fundraising campaign in its long history.
-As a result, Oglethorpe has entered an era of innovation, reinvigoration, and growth, evidenced by a dramatic rise in enrollment, increased philanthropic giving, and new strategic entrepreneurial partnerships.
-To accommodate growth, Oglethorpe’s campus has recently seen the addition of a new $16 million campus center, the expansion of our arts and athletics facilities, and the addition of a new residential apartment complex that includes 6,000 square feet of state of the art laboratories for teaching and learning.
+Oglethorpe has entered an era of innovation, reinvigoration, and growth, evidenced by a dramatic rise in enrollment, increased philanthropic giving, and new strategic entrepreneurial partnerships.
+To accommodate growth, Oglethorpe’s campus has seen since 2013, the addition of a new $16 million campus center, the expansion of our arts and athletics facilities, the addition of a new residential apartment complex that includes 6,000 square feet of classrooms, and a new state-of-the-art center for science and innovation.